simoncrowe/ansible-raspberry-pi-dat/README.md

 ```bash
 sudo nmap -A 192.168.1.1/24
 ```
-If your Pi is connected, its report should look something like this:
+If your pi is connected, its report should look something like this:
 ```
 ...
 Nmap scan report for 192.168.1.3